Treatment Approach

 Mechanisms of action:

 - Re-activation of intrinsic apoptosis: HOO oxidizes mitochondrial membranes in cancer cells by exploiting structural differences in cardiolipin (a key phospholipid in mitochondrial membranes).
-In cancer cells, cardiolipin’s altered structure due to lack of cytochrome c binding creates gaps that allow HOO access, while normal cells’ intact cardiolipin structure blocks HOO.
-This selective targeting triggers release of cytochrome c and calcium, leading to apoptosis specifically in cancer cells.
+Cardiolipin’s altered structure in cancer cells due to lack of cytochrome c binding creates gaps that allow HOO access, while normal cells’ intact cardiolipin structure blocks HOO.
+This selective targeting triggers the release of cytochrome c and calcium, leading to apoptosis, specifically in cancer cells.

-- Inhibition of tumor-associated macrophage activation: HOO inhibits the oxidative burst and inflammatory cytokine release from macrophages that typically support tumor growth.
+- Inhibition of tumor-associated macrophage activation: HOO inhibits the oxidative burst and inflammatory cytokine release from macrophages, which typically support tumor growth.

 - Increase of oxygen availability in tumor tissue: HOO releases oxygen species inside cancer tissue, counteracting the hypoxic environment that triggers angiogenesis and metastasis.